MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-cze-fi-sample.md

 ### Gift cards

-The fiscal registration service integration sample implements the following rules that are related to gift cards:
+The fiscal registration service integration sample implements the following rules that are related to gift cards.

 - Sales lines that are related to the *Issue gift card* or *Add to gift card* operations in a sales transaction are marked with a special attribute when the transaction is registered in the fiscal registration service.
 - A payment by gift card is considered a regular payment and marked with a special attribute when the transaction is registered in the fiscal registration service.

 ### Customer account deposits and customer order deposits

-The fiscal registration service integration sample implements the following rules that are related to customer account deposits and customer order deposits:
+The fiscal registration service integration sample implements the following rules that are related to customer account deposits and customer order deposits.

 - A retail transaction that is related to a customer account deposit or a customer order deposit is registered in the fiscal registration service as a single line transaction and is marked with a special attribute.
 The deposit VAT group is specified in this line.
 - When a hybrid customer order is created, that is, a customer order that contains products that can be carried out of the store by the customer, as well as products that will be picked up or shipped later, the transaction registered in the fiscal registration service contains lines for the products that are carried out, as well as a line for the order deposit.